Brampton Stallions

 Brampton Stallions were a Canadian soccer team, founded in 2001 as the Brampton Hitmen before changing its name in 2005.
 The team was a member of the Canadian Soccer League and played in the National Division.
+The team went "dormant" in 2006.

 The Stallions played their home games at Victoria Park Stadium in the city of Brampton, Ontario, around 25 miles west of downtown Toronto.
 The team's colours were black and white.
 The club struggled during its infant stages failing to make the postseason during its first two seasons.
 Until finally capturing the CPSL Championship in 2003, and ending as playoff contender during its final tenure within the league.

 History

 Brampton came into existence and entered the Canadian Professional Soccer League in 2001, along with Toronto Supra, Ottawa Wizards, and Montreal Dynamites.
 The franchise was placed in the Western Conference and would call Victoria Park Stadium as their home venue.
 Former Montreal Impact head coach Paul Kitson was appointed to the position.
 Kitson stocked his inaugural roster with former USL A-League players like Edgar Bartolomeu, Francisco Dos Santos, Laryea Adjetey, Ivan Jurisic, Paulo Silva, Adolfo Mella, and named CPSL veteran Phil Ionadi captain.
-The Hitmen debuted on June 3, 2001 in a 1–1 draw against the St. Catharines Wolves.
+The Hitmen debuted on June 3, 2001, in a 1–1 draw against the St. Catharines Wolves.
 Kitson struggled to achieve results for the club, which led to his dismissal from his post after going eight matches without a victory.

-His replacement was Joe Da Silva, who managed Brampton's first victory on August 12, 2001 in a 3–2 win over London City.
+His replacement was Joe Da Silva, who managed Brampton's first victory on August 12, 2001, in a 3–2 win over London City.
 Da Silva would accomplish a respectable record, but would fall short in gaining a playoff berth.
 For the 2002 season Da Silva left Brampton to coach a Portuguese third division club, and was replaced by Ed McLaughlin with coaching experience in the Ontario Soccer League.
 McLaughlin would retain the majority of the roster from the previous season with Paolo Ceccarelli, Luca Centurione, and Milodrag Akmadzic as notable signings.
 McLaughlin was replaced early on in the season, and Brampton founder and owner Steve Nijjar took over the rein of head coach.

 Nijjar would achieve a seven-game undefeated streak, and reach the semifinals of the Open Canada Cup tournament, but would be eliminated by the Ottawa Wizards.
 Nijjar would continue in his capacity as head coach for the 2003 season.
 Hector Marinaro, Sr. was appointed the general manager for the organization.
 Nijjar would strengthen his roster with Hugo Herrera, Ruben Flores, and Jonathan Bustamante.
 The Brampton franchise would clinch a postseason berth for the first time by finishing second in the Western Conference.
-Their first opponents in the playoffs were Toronto Croatia, where the math concluded in a 4–3 victory on penalties for Toronto.
+Their first opponents in the playoffs were Toronto Croatia, where the match concluded in a 4–3 victory on penalties for Toronto.
 The next day the league reversed the result after Toronto was caught fielding two suspend club officials.
 The next match was a wildcard match against London City, which resulted in a 5–3 victory on penalties for Brampton.